lsst-dm/dm_dev_guide/install.rst

 -------------

 Debian/Ubuntu systems use ``apt-get`` to install packages.
-This ``apt-get`` command will provision Debian-type systems for the LSST Stack (prepend the command with ``sudo`` if necessary):
+This ``apt-get`` command will provision Debian-type systems for the LSST Science Pipelines (prepend the command with ``sudo`` if necessary):

 .. prompt:: bash